 - Failing to pay taxes while engaging in “unnecessary and unreasonable expenditures” evidences an intent to evade taxes.
 Engaging in lavish purchases or transferring of assets while failing to pay your tax obligations indicates an intent to evade taxes.

 - Failing to pay taxes has not been found alone to indicate intent to evade taxes.

-Unsecured Taxes-If their is a valid tax lien that has been filed by the IRS, then the tax lien will remain after bankruptcy.
+- Unsecured Taxes-If there is a valid tax lien that has been filed by the IRS, then the tax lien will remain after bankruptcy.
 Although your personal tax liability will be discharged in bankruptcy, the tax lien will remain on your property.
 The tax lien attaches to exempt property in the bankruptcy.
 You can reduce the value of the tax lien as part of your bankruptcy since the value of the tax lien is reduced to whatever the value of your property is at the time of filing.